Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          enabling the receiver to group the tracks in the respective switching sets.
      14. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]].
-Additional constaints on the CMAF track structure are defined in the next sections.
+Additional constraints on the CMAF track structure are defined in later sections.
      15. CMAF Tracks MAY use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.
 Such signalling may also be inserted in a later stage by the receiving entity.
 A smart